Erasmus+ is open to a number of countries across Europe and beyond.

 |former Yugoslav Republic of Macedonia||Iceland||Norway|

 The following countries can take part in certain Actions under Erasmus+, subject to specific criteria or conditions.
-Further information on this criteria can be found in the Programme Guide.

 Partner Countries neighbouring the EU